SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

-# Solace PubSub+ Event Broker on Kubernetes Deployment Documentation
+# Solace PubSub+ Event Broker: Software on Kubernetes Deployment Documentation

-This is a detailed documentation of deploying Solace PubSub+ Event Broker on Kubernetes.
+This is the detailed documentation for deploying Solace PubSub+ Event Broker: Software (PubSub+ EBS) on Kubernetes.

 * For a hands-on quick start, refer to the [Quick Start guide](/README.md).
-* For the `pubsubplus` Helm chart configuration options, refer to the [PubSub+ Helm Chart Reference](/pubsubplus/README.md).
+* For the `pubsubplus` Helm chart configuration options, refer to the [PubSub+ EBS Helm Chart Reference](/pubsubplus/README.md).

 This document is applicable to any platform supporting Kubernetes.